-Apart from this, a digital code stays a code until it is interpreted into an analogue artefact by the use of hardware and software.
-Consequently digital can be copied directly to digital.
-Reading the code is largely unaffected by physical factors which trouble analogue copying and this opens the way for simple, cheap archiving of digital imagery.
+A digital code stays a code until it is interpreted into an analogue artefact by the use of hardware and software.
+Consequently digital can be copied directly to digital and reading the code is largely unaffected and this opens the way for simple, cheap archiving of digital imagery.
 Digital storage systems can even be arranged so that if data is lost through damage or equipment failure, the missing code can be reconstructed by analysis and comparison of the remaining pieces of data.
 In essence this means that the digital image you create today can be preserved with no loss or deterioration into the foreseeable future by simply copying the file to new media.
 With the exception of some very simple and relatively cheap cameras, many of the early problems of digital have been eliminated or have become largely irrelevant.

-For example, all but the most basic digital cameras now have image sensors capable of giving high enough resolution for good quality postcard-size prints; or in other words, to meet the 'holiday snap' expectations of most non-professionals.
-When you take a digital photo the image is captured by a sensor (more on these in Lesson 2) which is actually an analogue device.
-The digitising process and writing of the image data to memory take time.
-This means that many digital cameras cannot shoot a rapid sequence of photos - you have to wait 10 or more seconds between shots.
-For most people this presents no more problem than waiting for the flash unit to recycle on a conventional camera if you were, for example, shooting in dim light.
+For example, all but the most basic digital cameras in a mobile phone now have image sensors capable of giving high enough resolution for good quality A4-size prints; or in other words, to meet the 'holiday snap' expectations of most non-professionals.
+When you take a digital photo the image is captured by a sensor which is actually an analogue device.
+The actual digitising process and writing of the image data to memory take time.
+This means that some digital cameras cannot shoot a rapid sequence of photos - you have to wait 5 or more seconds between shots.
+For most people this presents no more of a problem than waiting for the flash unit to recycle on a conventional camera if you were, for example, shooting in dim light.
 However for the professional, where 'motor-drive' shots are an expectation of their shooting hardware, high end digital cameras now employ fast memory buffers and new sensors to allow sequences of five or more images to be fired-off at a time.
 Increases in the speed with which an image can be scanned from the sensor and processed have also helped eliminate this problem.
 These facilities come at a price and digital cameras are still more expensive than their conventional counterparts.
 As time progresses, this price gap is diminishing.

-Significantly, digital cameras are based on conventional cameras for their exposure systems and allow, depending on the degree of sophistication, the same image controls as any standard film camera.
+Significantly, digital cameras are based on conventional cameras for their exposure systems.
+Depending on the degree of sophistication, modern digital cameras provide the same, if not more, image controls as any standard film camera.
 The film speed, shutter and aperture systems of 'old style' cameras are an integral part of all but the simplest point-and-shoot digital hardware.
-The range of digital cameras now covers the same sort of scope as that of 35 millimetre cameras.
-Consequently choosing a camera tailored to suit your needs is easier, even if the number available may seem daunting.
+The range of digital cameras now covers a similar scope to film, if not more.
+We now have, as well as DSLR cameras, digital medium and digital large format cameras which can shoot exceptional quality and attention to detail.
+These, of course, can be very expensive!